aktopus/Getting-and-Cleaning-Data-Project-Code/README.md

 In order to properly run the file "run_analysis.R" from R or R Studio, you must set your working directory to "~/UCI HAR Dataset/," whcih should contain the unzipped data acquired from the following URL: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The data set contains sensor signals collected from 30 subjects in one of two conditions, test, and train, while they did the following activities: walking, walking upstairs, walking downstairs, sitting, standing, and laying.
+The data set contains sensor signals collected from 30 subjects while they did the following activities: walking, walking upstairs, walking downstairs, sitting, standing, and laying.
+9 subjects were selected to generate the data placed in "train" and 21 subjects were selected for "test."

 For more detail on the dataset itself, please refer to the README.txt file found in the folder after downloading.
 For detail on the final dataset, please refer to "Code Book.md" in this repository.